SampleEnvironment/SECoP/protocol/issues/015d start stop pause shutdown.rst

 When this command is sent, and the triggered action is finished (status in idle mode), it is safe to switch off the related device.

-*Question (Markus): I guess setting the target value or issuing the 'go' command will cnacel the shutdown state.
-This is not visible any more.
-Do we not need an additional status 'shutdown'?*

-*Question (Markus): Should 'shutdown' try hard to success in any case, i.e. 'stop' first, if status is 'busy'?*